cdblind/test/README.md

 # My test repo
 I am currently experimenting with docker and docker compose.
-These are my test docker compose files.
+These are my test docker settup file: compose and config files for the apps I am playing with.
 If you use them use at your own risk.

 ## About me
 I am an accountant, early on in my career I was tasked with looking after the IT and Networking of the business I worked for as I had an interest in computing.
-I had enough experience to get myself into trouble.
-So, I know enough to get into trouble and sometimes enough to get out of it.
+I had enough experience to get myself into trouble, and sometimes enough to get out of it.

 I have a love of technology and like learning new things.
 My trouble is it is hard to stay focused on one thing for to long.